 The fundamental properties of the simulated Galactic disc, such as the rotation curve and the velocity dispersion, are consistent with those of the MW.
-Therefore, we expect the influence of self-gravity on the evolution of the phase spiral to be similar to that in the real Galaxy, although additional contributions from the gaseous components can further modify the evolution \citep{2022MNRAS.515.5951T, 2025MNRAS.542.1987T}.
+Therefore, we expect the effect of self-gravity on the evolution of the phase spiral to be similar to that in the real Galaxy, although additional contributions from the gaseous components can further modify the evolution \citep{2022MNRAS.515.5951T, 2025MNRAS.542.1987T}.

-We computed actions, angles, and orbital frequencies of the MW's stellar particles using \texttt{Agama} \citep{2019MNRAS.482.1525V} with the St\"{a}ckel fudge method \citep{2012MNRAS.426.1324B}.
-For this, we constructed an axisymmetric potential model from the $N$-body snapshot at 300~Myr before the first pericentre passage of Sgr, using a potential expansion described in the next subsection.
+We computed actions, angles, and orbital frequencies of the MW stellar particles using \texttt{Agama} \citep{2019MNRAS.482.1525V} with the St\"{a}ckel fudge method \citep{2012MNRAS.426.1324B}.
+To do this, we constructed an axisymmetric potential model from the $N$-body snapshot at 300~Myr before the first pericentric passage of Sgr, using a potential expansion that is described in the next subsection.